codecheckers/codecheckers.github.io/partners.md

 ---

 CODECHECK is a collaboration project lead by Stephen Eglen and Daniel Nüst together with [a community of codecheckers](/get-involved), collaborators in the scientific, academic publishing, and scholarly infrastructure communities, and a [codecheckers team](https://github.com/codecheckers/codecheckers/).
+We partner with people and organisations to advance scholarly communication with better reproducibility.

 ## Team